matter-labs/zksync-web-era-docs/docs/api/js/providers.md

 ## `Web3Provider`

-A class which should be used for web3 browser wallet integrations, adapted for easy compatibility with Metamask, WalletConnect and other popular browser wallets.
+A class that should be used for web3 browser wallet integrations, adapted for easy compatibility with Metamask, WalletConnect, and other popular browser wallets.

 ### Creating `Web3Provider`